-If you're scared off from Ring right now, try one of these video doorbells
+Best Ring Video Doorbell Alternatives 2022

 Deep and wide

-Arlo cameras are often at the top of our lists because they offer good value, tons of storage options, and quality specs, and this video doorbell is no different.
+Arlo offers some of the best security cameras on the market that are often at the top of our lists because they offer good value, tons of storage options, and quality specs.
+This video doorbell is no different.

 Not only do you get HD video with high dynamic range (HDR), this camera can zoom in up to 12x to see who/what is there, and it also features a wide 180-degree field of view.
 Oh, and the aspect ratio on the footage is 1:1, so you get to see more than in a traditional, letterboxed viewfinder like some other cameras have.
 Trust us; you're not going to miss much with this camera!